 He was arrested for the speech, however, and was convicted of obstructing military recruitment and enlistment.
 Sentenced to 10 years in prison, Debs appealed his conviction, arguing his speech was protected by the First Amendment.

 Just one week before the Debs opinion was announced, Holmes had introduced the “clear and present danger” test in Schenck v.
 United States (1919), suggesting that judges must examine the context in which the speech was made, rather than the “bad tendency” of the words alone as had been traditional in free-speech cases.

-Holmes focuses on Debs's underlying intent
+Holmes focused on Debs's underlying intent in his speech

 In Debs, however, Holmes did not address the circumstances that may have led Debs’s speech to be potentially dangerous to recruitment.
 Instead, Holmes determined that even though Debs did not expressly advocate draft resistance, his intent and the general tendency of his words were together sufficient for a jury to convict him fairly.